Publish Novellas 30 June 2021

 “My dear, you are a brave woman to be tolerating this pain for so long.
 I will find a way to better care for you,” Bello says.

 When he returns home that evening, Bello tells Ayyana that he has been blessed again.
 “I now have access to a fleet of private hospitals.
-He says there is much better lighting than at home, along with medical equipment to monitor heart rate and other vitals.”
+There is much better lighting than at home, along with medical equipment to monitor heart rate and other vitals.”

 “Where are these private hospitals?” asks Ayyana.